Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterPrivacy.md

 SIPP Synthetic-Beta [@abowd2006final] of linked Survey of Income and Program Participation (SIPP) and Social Security Administration earnings data, and the Synthetic Longitudinal Business Database (SynLBD) [@kinney2011towards].
 Jarmin et al. [@jarmin2014expanding] discuss how synthetic data sets lack utility in many research settings but are useful for generating flexible data sets underlying data tools and apps such as the Census Bureau's OnTheMap.

 **Research data centers**

 The second approach is establishing research data centers.
-Here, qualified researchers gain access to micro-level data after they are sworn in to protect the confidentially of the data they access.
+Here, qualified researchers gain access to micro-level data after they are sworn in to protect the confidentiality of the data they access.
 Strong input and output controls are in place to ensure that published findings comply with the privacy and confidentiality regulations [@hayden2012broken].
-Some RDCs allow access through remote execution, where no direct access to the data is allowed, but it is not necessary to travel; others allow remote direct access.
+Some RDCs allow access through remote execution, where no direct access to the data is allowed, but it is not necessary to travel; others allow remote direct access

 The new challenges
 ------------------